Iceland Laugavegur hiking trail and Fimmvorduhals with tent - August 2019

-From Reykjavik by bus to Landmannalaugar and hike to Hrafntinnusker.
-Stay in tent.
-It was very cold (~ 0°C this nights) and very windy.
+From Reykjavik by bus to Landmannalaugar and hiking to Hrafntinnusker (absolute elevation: ~1000m).
+Overnight in a tent.
+It was very cold (~0°C this night) and very windy.
 I almost thought, the tent will break down.
 Furtunately, nothing bad happens.

 From Hrafntinnusker to Álftavatn.
 Here, we stayed at the hut, since it was possible to book it ahead.
 In Álftavatn, there is also a small restaunrant, in case you are already running out of food.
 Just keep in mind: it is horrible expensive.